 A CORE voucher may be requested for an eligible equipment or conversion-kit model (listed on the EEC) ordered or purchased by a specific purchaser (i.e., fleet).
-All applicable information and documentation listed below, and information supporting applicable voucher enhancements, must be provided within the specified time frames in order for the voucher request to be deemed complete.
+All applicable information and documentation listed in the Voucher Processing Center, and information supporting applicable voucher enhancements, must be provided within the specified time frames in order for the voucher request to be deemed complete.

-a) Voucher Request
+a.
+Voucher Request